⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 • Owakudani – a volcanic valley and a natural wonder.

-🍀 Lukiih’s Experience: I went to Hakone for the onsens.
+🍀 Lukiih’s Take: I went to Hakone for the onsens.
 I stayed at a beautiful ryokan with a private onsen, which was ideal after an active, busy trip.
+I got to experience Hakone during the fall season, and even the train ride to this town was stunning.

 Return to itinerary ↑